-All graduate students in Environmental Studies are required to demonstrate competency in the computer application of statistics.
-This requirement is to be satisfied by the completion of the following course with a grade of B or better: ENVR 6350 Computer Applications in Statistics, 3 credits.
+All graduate students in Environmental Studies are required to demonstrate competency in the computer applications of statistics.
+This requirement is to be satisfied by the completion of the following course with a grade of B or better: ENVR 5800, Environmental Data Analysis, 3 credits, or equivalent.